Emotional Eating: A food problem that’s not really a food problem

 Mindful Eating Mexico’s Community Clinic offers mindfulness and compassion based clinical services, coaching, therapeutic conversations and consulting in the field of eating, body, and weight related concerns on a sliding scale basis, starting at US$35 per session.
 They offer all of their services for the general public and health providers online in both Spanish and English, and welcome humans of all sizes, gender identities, sexual orientations, races, ethnicity and religions, with a special focus on Latinxs.
 You can also reach Lilia at firstname.lastname@example.org.

+If emotional eating is something you want to start working on, you can find my free 16-page guide for managing emotional eating here.
 It was created with moms in mind, but even if you are not a mom, you can still use the strategies to help you normalize your eating pattern in a healthy way.